javantanna/mpx/README.md

       "volume_rms": 0.031494140625
     },
     "mpx_version": "1.0.0",
-    "mpx_version": "1.0.0",
     "payload_type": "ai_training_data",
     "timestamp": "2025-12-09T01:01:24.745920Z",
     "user_metadata": {
-      "NOTE": "This is a sample metadata file for MPX just for testing purposes. you can use any json just replace metadata.json with your own metadata file", "NOTE": "This is a sample metadata file for MPX just for testing purposes. you can use any json just replace metadata.json with your own metadata file", "ai_model": "Stable Diffusion XL",
+      "NOTE": "This is a sample metadata file for MPX just for testing purposes. you can use any json just replace metadata.json with your own metadata file", "ai_model": "Stable Diffusion XL",
       "ai_version": "1.0",